 From here the track gets a little more “serious”, as it follows the edge of Middle Harbour past sandstone overhangs and the occasional gully.
 The track passes “Marjories Glen” (which sounds charming by name, but is more of a weed-infested concrete drain, adorned with signs warning of sewage overflow after rain) and the site of the former Roseville Park.

-Although never far from suburbia, this is a nice section of the Two Creeks Track as it passes under Roseville Bridge and through shaded eucalypy forest.
+Although never far from suburbia, this is a nice section of the Two Creeks Track as it passes under Roseville Bridge and through shaded eucalypt forest.
 On the opposite side of Middle Harbour is Davidson Park.

 I’m doing less than half of the Two Creeks Track: after crossing Moores Creek on a sturdy bridge, I continue up the Little Digger Track.